lareza-farhan-wanaghi/gophercises/readme.md

 - Open a terminal session and go to the urlshort directory.<br/><br/>
 ![urlshort1](readme_images/urlshort1.png)

-- Execute the main.go file in the main folder to run the web server.
+- Run the main.go file in the main folder to start the web server.
 (By default, the program will use the map on the pathyaml.yaml file to map its paths.
 You can use the f flag to specify the file or the d flag to specify a database address and use that database instead)<br/><br/>
 ![urlshort2](readme_images/urlshort2.png)

 - Visit the web server by using a browser.
 (For example, we will visit the /urlshort path, and the program will redirect us to https://github.com/gophercises/urlshort as specified in the path map file)<br/><br/>